Department of Music

 - Music Psychology

 Optional modules across our seven areas of expertise are available to students in Years 2 and 3.
-These modules are taught on a two-year rotation, with the exception of the seven specialist subject area modules, which run on an annual basis.
+These modules are taught on a two-year rotation, with the exception of Intermediate Performance, Intermediate Composition and Creative Applications of Music Technology which run every year.
+This means you get a different list of options in Year 2 vs Year 3.

 In Year 3 BMus students must take one 40-credit Final Year Project module.
 Students on dual programmes must take at least 20 credits from among the Final Year Project modules.
 Optionally, students can also take a second Final Year Project module at 20 or 40 credits.